The current ice age

 This situation looks unlikely to change any time soon - and it is difficult to

 imagine us being able to do much to change it.
-The planet is still in
+The continents are still in a

-a configuration where it is prone to glaciation.
+configuration where the earth is prone to glaciation.

 Action plan